Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Trainability Enhancement

+It is clear that for the Hamiltonian of Eq.~\eqref{toyH}, under the reduced-domain initialization, the trainability can be remarkably enhanced in the initial phase.
+Not only the lower bound of the gradient norm does not decrease when the circuit depth increases, but also it increases as the number of qubits increases.
+In particular, for the simple $N$-qubit observable $Z_{1}Z_{2}$, the gradient norm can be lower bounded by a constant under the reduced-domain initialization.
+This is quite different from the result in Ref.~\cite{McClean2018} with the domain being $[-\pi, \pi]$, where the gradient vanishes exponentially with respect to both the qubit number and the circuit depth.

-The proofs of Theorems~\ref{TH1} and \ref{TH2} are given in Appendix C and Appendix D, respectively.
+The proofs of Lemma~\ref{TH1} and Theorem~\ref{TH2} are given in Appendix~\ref{proofTH1} and Appendix~\ref{proofTH2}, respectively.
 The basic idea is inspired by the proof of Theorem 4.1 in \cite{Zhang2022g}, where the observable considered is restricted to a single local Pauli string.
-However, in our work, the observables are in the form of a sum of local Pauli strings, so that we additionally need to deal with the cross terms generated from different strings when analyzing the norm of gradient.
-Specifically, we prove that under the selected initial state, these cross terms are non-negative by analyzing the transformations of the involved Pauli strings after taking the expectations over the trainable parameters and applying the entanglement layers.
+However, in our work, the observables are in the form of a summation of local Pauli strings, so that additionally we need to deal with the cross terms generated from different Pauli strings when analyzing the norm of gradient.
+Specifically, we prove that under the selected initial state $\rho=|0\rangle\langle0|$, these cross terms are non-negative by analyzing the transformations of the involved Pauli strings after taking the expectations over the trainable parameters and applying the entanglement layers.